canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q6/QuestionText.md

 - Question Type: Java question

+## Question Text

+Animals are an important part of farm life and require a lot of food.
+Write a Java class called `Farm` to keep track of the animals and available food using the requirements below.
+Then write a class called `TestFeeding` to test the `Farm` class using the next set of requirements below.

 ## Farm Class

 Your `Farm` class must have the following requirements:

 - Attributes:
+    - Note that none of the attributes should be visible from other classes.
     - A _static_ `double` called **foodInSilo**.
-This represents the total number of food available in the silo for `Farm` objects, and should be set initially to 50 without having to call the constructor.
-Note that it should not be visible from other classes.
+This represents the total amount of food available in the silo for `Farm` objects, and should be set initially to 50 without having to call the constructor.
     - A `double` called **amountPerAnimal** which is the amount of the food needed for each animal.
-Note that it should not be visible from other classes.
     - An `int` called **numAnimals** which is the number of animals in the farm.
-Note that it should not be visible from other classes.

 - Constructors:
     - A constructor that is accessible from other methods, and accepts a `double` and an `int` as parameters to set the